Still Woozy: 2019–present: Still Woozy

 In 2017, Gamsky released his first single, "Vacation", under the stage name Still Woozy.
 25 years old at the time, Gamsky stated that he chose the name because of his spaced-out nature.
+His song "Cooks" was featured in the 2018 Netflix movie The After Party.

 In 2019, Gamsky went on tour, which included sets in many U.S. states on the West Coast and throughout the midwestern states.
 He also played in some locations in Canada and The Netherlands.

-Still Woozy's song, Cooks, was featured in 2018 Netflix movie, The After Party.

 A 2020 tour, which would have had 31 performances starting in May and ending in September, was postponed due to the COVID-19 pandemic.

-In 2020, Gamsky's single, Window, was featured in FIFA 21.
+That same year, his single "Window" was featured in FIFA 21.

 On August 13, 2021, he released his debut album If This Isn't Nice, I Don't Know What Is.
-It serves as Still Woozy's first studio album, including the singles 'Window', 'Rocky', 'That's Life', and 'Get Down', which had been released prior to the album.
+It serves as his first studio album, including the singles "Window", "Rocky", "That's Life", and "Get Down", which had been released prior to the album.

 In June 2021, Still Woozy announced his If This Isn't Nice, I Don't Know What Is tour.
-This tour is set to have 54 performances spanning across the United States, the United Kingdom and Australia.
+This tour contained 54 performances spanning across the United States, the United Kingdom and Australia.
 This tour's set list included the majority of songs from his 2021 debut album of the same name, along with some of his most popular hits.
-The tour featured two alternating openers or "special guests", Loveleo and Wallice.
+The tour featured two alternating openers or 'special guests', Loveleo and Wallice.

-In 2022, on April 15 & 22, Still Woozy performed at the festival Coachella at the Empire Polo Club in Indio, California.
+In 2022, on April 15 and 22, Still Woozy performed at Coachella at the Empire Polo Club in Indio, California.
 Later in the year he helped produce the song "Too Late" on SZA's album SOS.

+Still Woozy collaborated with Remi Wolf on the song "Pool", which was released as a single and also accompanied by a music video in 2022.
+In December 2023, he released an original song, "Anyone But You", derived from the film of the same name starring Sydney Sweeney and Glen Powell.

-As of 2022, Still Woozy has released an album, an EP and several singles and four music videos, the first of which was released in 2017.
+As of 2024, Still Woozy has released an album, an EP, several singles, and eleven music videos, the first of which was released in 2017.
 Gamsky prefers to release music as soon as possible and will sometimes release a song on the same day he has finished making it.

+Still Woozy’s second album, Loveseat, was released on June 28, 2024.
+The album was announced shortly after the March 22 release of its first single, "Shotput".
+A second single, "Again", was released on April 19.